 Let me be clear…this is new territory.
-In the past three years of exploring the primal diet and lifestyle, I have been avoiding the organs.
+In the past three years of exploring the primal diet and lifestyle, I have been avoiding the organs** and uncommonly eaten innards.
 There’s just so much else out there that is more easily palatable, I figured, why bother?

 We are coming to the end of our 1/2 cow we bought last year and one of the remaining items was its heart, almost four pounds of nutrient dense meat.
-The numerous benefits of organ meat are hard to ignore: higher protein content, abundant vitamins and minerals, double elastin and collagen content, metabolism boosters, rich in dynamic antioxidant CoQ10, source of the “X factor” Vitamin K2, and more.
-The question is how to prepare it in a way that the rest of the family (and me!) will enjoy it.
+The question is, how to prepare it in a way that the rest of the family (and me!) will enjoy it?
 Valentine’s Day seemed the perfect catalyst to dive in and give the heart a chance.

 To start the adventure, I consulted one of my favorite cookbooks that my husband gave me a couple years ago, Nourishing Traditions, by Sally Fallon.
 Sally explores many unique sources of natural nutrition and has a lifetime of great ideas in one collection.
 To prepare beef heart, she recommends a Peruvian Antichuchos recipe starting with a long marinade.
 This is what I came up with: